jmillerbrooks/capital_bikeshare/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-Please find sources in the slide deck in the [Presentations Folder][presentation-folder]
+Please find sources in the slide deck in the [Presentations Folder][presentation-folder] and additional sources in the Technical notebook in notebooks.